J0K3RY-03/stats-preview-component/README.md

 Users should be able to:

-- See hover states for interactive elements
+- The project must be responsive.

 ### Screenshot